 By finding someone who wants to mutually exchange you may not have to wait for months or years on the housing register as a transfer applicant.
 You can also exchange to properties in other boroughs providing you can find someone willing to swap with you.

-HomeSwapper is a service that can assist you in mutually exchanging your property.
-You can use this service to help you find a match and a new home.
-HomeSwapper has the UK's biggest list of members all wanting to swap homes.
+HomeSwapper is a service that can help you find a match and a new home.
+It has the UK's biggest list of members all wanting to swap homes.
 This means there are millions of possible swaps waiting for you.

-Why would I want to mutually exchange rather than move via the housing register?
+Why exchange rather than move via the housing register

-A mutual exchange could be a better option for you if:
+A mutual exchange could be a better option for you if you:

-- You might not qualify to join the housing register.
+- might not qualify to join the housing register

-- You want to transfer to a property outside of your current area or district.
+- want to transfer to a property outside of your current area or district

-- You face a long wait for a property through the housing register due to your priority on the housing register or due to the size of property you require.
+- face a long wait for a property through the housing register due to your priority on the housing register or due to the size of property you require

 Waiting for a transfer via the housing register means that you are waiting for a property to become empty.